The heartbeat of stellar halos: Insights from the stellar halo mass-metallicity relation: Summary and conclusions

 To characterize when halos settle on the present-day MZhR, we define the halo cardiograms (median halo metallicity relative to their values at $z=0$ as a function of time, Fig.~\ref{fig:example_cardiogram}) to identify the lookback time ($\tst$) at which the median stellar halo metallicity remains within $\pm 0.1$ dex of its value at $z=0$.
 We find that $\tst$ and the merger time of the first stellar halo main contributor (SHMC1) follows a one-to-one relation, with a scatter of $\sim2$~Gyr (Fig.~\ref{fig:corr_tst_tdis}).
 When the mass fraction of SHMC1 is higher than the remaining contributors by at least 20\%, the stellar halo metallicity is stabilized once SHMC1 is fully disrupted.
 In this case, the stability time can be used as a proxy to estimate the merger time of the main contributing satellite that build up the stellar halo.
 This relation has a dispersion due to the fact that for some halos, the second and third contributors are significant and could contribute to set distinct evolutionary paths.

 We show that an observational cardiogram of the stellar halos can be built from the age-metallicity relation.
 By applying the same criteria used for the simulated cardiograms, we estimated $\tamr$, which is found to correlate with $\tst$.
 However, this is currently difficult to perform observational due to low surface brightness of stellar halos.
 Hence, we explore $\tninety$ as an observational proxy for dating the moment at which a stellar halo reaches the local MZhR and, by using the simulated correlation shown in eq.~\ref{eq:tst:a}, estimating the time of the main merger event that contributed to built up it.
 We find an excellent correlation between $\tst$ and $\tninety$, which we use to predict the time of complete disruption of the main contributor of several observed halos including the MW (Table~\ref{table:Galaxies}).
-For the MW, our estimate yields $\sim 7.5$~Gyr with an RMS of 2.2 Gyr, consistent within the uncertainties with the $\sim8-10$~Gyr window associated with GES, although this estimate would be less robust if the Sagittarius merger contributed a larger mass fraction to the MW’s stellar halo.
+For the MW, our estimate yields $\sim 7.5 \pm 2.8$~Gyr, with the uncertainty estimated via error propagation of the standard deviation of eq.\ref{eq:tst:a} and $\tst \approx \tninety$, consistent within the uncertainties with the $\sim8-10$~Gyr window associated with GES, although this estimate would be less robust if the Sagittarius merger contributed a larger mass fraction to the MW’s stellar halo.
 If we take 10 Gyr as the reference time for the GES merger and consider it as SHMC1, then our findings suggest that Sagittarius contributes significantly to the build up of the MW's stellar halo.
 On the other hand, for M31, we predict a recent stability scenario for the MZhR, delayed by a merger event that we predict took place at $\sim1.7$~Gyr ago.

 Future estimations of the stellar metallicities of galaxies and their stellar halos at low and high redshift will provide crucial data for test our predictions and improve our understanding of galaxy formation.